danielzml/Rough-Paths/README.md

-The path signature is a sequence of summary statistics that captures the geometric and temporal structure of a multivariate time series, encoding the joint evolution of different channels, such as the order of events.
-We compute signatures and signature kernels using only NumPy and SciPy.
+The signature transform is a sequence of summary statistics that encodes the joint evolution of different channels, such as the order of events.
+We compute signature transforms and signature kernels using only NumPy and SciPy.